Origins and

 An Enduring Challenge

-The last decades have witnessed an explosive development in artificial intelligence built upon over a century of scientific advances and millennia of human development.
-One can only imagine the small brachiopod Lingula experienced similar events some 500 million years ago in the Cambrian explosion.
-Both explosions involved innovations in learning — sudden transitions and slow antecedents — giving rise to new modes of life and restructuring the world.
+The last decades have witnessed an explosive development in artificial intelligence, built upon over a century of scientific advances and millennia of human development.
+One can only imagine that the small brachiopod Lingula experienced similarly transformative conditions some 500 million years ago during the Cambrian explosion.
+Both moments involved innovations in learning, shaped by sudden transitions and slow antecedents, giving rise to new modes of life and restructuring the world.

-Our inquiry concerns three questions: How should learning be identified in the context of this transition?
-What mechanisms — molecular, neural, and otherwise — are necessary and sufficient for its development?
-And what conditions — ecological, environmental — are necessary and sufficient for its emergence?
+Our inquiry concerns three questions.
+First, how should learning be identified in the context of this transition?
+Second, what mechanisms, molecular, neural, behavioural, and otherwise, are necessary and sufficient for its development?
+Third, what ecological and environmental conditions are necessary and sufficient for its emergence?

-This workshop intends to coalesce fragmented paradigms, analytic frameworks, and established results across disciplines, backgrounds, and perspectives.
-The ultimate aim is to familiarise ourselves with the breadth of current knowledge — both empirical and methodological — and work towards a common understanding of the most promising means for addressing this challenge.
+This workshop intends to bring together fragmented paradigms, analytic frameworks, and established results across disciplines, backgrounds, and perspectives.
+The aim is to familiarise ourselves with the breadth of current knowledge (both empirical and methodological) and work towards a shared understanding of the most promising ways to address this challenge.

 Dates: August 17–21, 2026